 The number seven is used 735 times in the Bible.
 It symbolizes completeness and perfection.
 Seven also plays a prominent role in Revelation where it is used to denote several things.

-The second and third most common numbers used in the book of Revelation are three (3) and twelve (12).
-Three, like the number seven, pictures completeness though to a lesser degree.
+The second and third most common numbers used in the book are three (3) and twelve (12).
+Three, like seven, pictures completeness though to a lesser degree.
 It is found twelve times in the book.
-The number twelve symbolizes government.
-The most prominent use of the number is when it refers to the twelve tribes of Israel or the twelve stars in the crown of the Bride of Christ.
+Twelve itself symbolizes government.
+The most prominent use of twelve is when it refers to the twelve tribes of Israel or the twelve stars in the crown of the Bride of Christ.

 God's plan for man

-When Jesus Christ returns to earth, He and the saints will establish God's Kingdom and rule for a thousand years.
-God creates a a new heaven and a new earth after the final judgment.
+When the numbers in Revelation finally fulfill their prophetic duty God will create a new heaven and a new earth after the final judgment.
 All those who are in the first resurrection will dwell in the New Jerusalem and the nations that are saved will dwell on the new earth.
 Thus, God’s revealed Word will be completed.
-John writes: